 Since sharing fault can have such a dramatic impact on the outcome of your case, it is imperative that you get an experienced bicycle accident attorney advocating for your rights.

 What Kind of Damages Might I Recover After a Bicycle Accident Injury?

-When a cyclist carries PIP insurance as described above, a bicyclist may file an insurance claim for medical expenses, lost wages, and replacement services such domestic help or lawn care up to the policy limit.
+When a cyclist carries PIP insurance as described above, a bicyclist may file an insurance claim for medical expenses, lost wages, and replacement services such as domestic help or lawn care up to the policy limit.
 However, there are caveats.
-Under Florida’s “no-fault” insurance law, Insurance companies need only cover 80 percent of medical costs including ambulance, hospitalization, surgery, radiology, dental, and rehabilitative services.
+Under Florida’s no-fault insurance law, insurance companies need only cover 80 percent of medical costs including ambulance, hospitalization, surgery, radiology, dental, and rehabilitative services.
 PIP insurance also only needs to cover 60 percent of lost wages.

 - Medical costs not covered by insurance

 - Lost wages not covered by insurance

 - Lost future wages, referred to as lost earning capacity

 In What Ways do Liable Parties Try to Get Out of Paying for the Damages They Caused?